laksh7218/AutoJudge-Predicting-Programming-Problem-Difficulty/README.md

 **App URL:** https://autojudge-predicting-programming-problem-difficulty-vgep9awfjp.streamlit.app/

 # Web interface explanation
-   I gave the title and caption to the app and then set the dimesnions and position of the boxes,I considered all those features which I considered in the main_code.py so as to maintain the uniformity and to keep the code running smoothly without any error
+   I gave the title and caption to the app and then set the dimesnions and position of the boxes and all those features were considered which I considered in the main_code.py so as to maintain the uniformity and to keep the code running smoothly without any error
+  A validation mechanism was incorporated into the codebase to restrict random or unstructured input descriptions.

                  User Input